Read time: 20 minutes

 So if you’re going to use rosemary oil for your hair, stick to topical applications.
 Apply a generous amount twice-daily (just like Rogaine), and leave it in overnight if you can.

 Lastly, there aren’t really any studies comparing rosemary oil’s effectiveness for hair regrowth versus other essential oils.
-The truth is that there may be a better vasodilator out there… And some evidence suggests that peppermint oil (from the same plant family as rosemary) may also encourage hair regrowth, and through similar mechanisms of action.
+The truth is that there may be a better vasodilator out there… And some evidence suggests that peppermint oil (from the same plant family as rosemary) may also encourage hair growth (but unfortunately, only in animal studies).